Authentication

 Redirect URI

 The OpenID server will likely require a redirect URI.
-The exact path depends on the name
+This URL will usually look something like this:

 Authentik Example